Chackoya/Snyk_Probely_test/README.md

 Django project that fetches and lists security findings from the [Probely API](https://developers.probely.com/) using a management command and views.

+This project was done in the context of the "Probely Recruitment - Python exercise".

 This README will explain how to install the project and how to run it.

 ---